supermorphDotTech/Windows-Scripts/README.md

 device that would refer to.
 This script however, will make it clear.

 ###### Known Bugs
-Please take not that for reasons unknown to me, sometimes the CimInstance will not fetch the friendly names.
+Please take note that for reasons unknown to me, sometimes the CimInstance will not fetch the friendly names.
 If you know why, please let me know so I can fix that.